limebit/medmodels/README.md

 ## Why do you need MedModels?
 The use of medical data in connection with AI is a rapidly growing field of research.
 However, there is a significant gap between the methodology that is published in scientific papers and the techniques that are used in the medical industry.
-MedModels closes this gap by offering all users an intuitive framework that provides the methods from current research publications in a directly usable manner.
+Currently, companies have to adapt the latest findings to their individual set-up.
+With MedModels, we close this gap by offering all users an intuitive Python framework that provides the methods from current research publications in a directly usable manner.

 ## What is MedModels?